 Per a follow-up Facebook post from co-owner Becky Stroh on the Hideaway Bar & Grill Facebook page, the person already in custody was originally arrested on a separate charge of attempted residential burglary in Castle Rock's Western Lights subdivision at approximately 12:30 a.m.
 Tuesday morning — the same hours CRFD was responding to the first fire at the Hideaway, less than two miles away.

 Becky's post characterizes the same individual as alleged to have been prowling the Hideaway parking lot before the first fire, and says he allegedly left a Google review on the restaurant the Sunday before.
 None of that has been formally confirmed by Castle Rock Police or CRFD.

-As of this update, the individual remains in custody on the unrelated attempted-burglary charge and continues to be characterized by CRPD as a person of interest — not a suspect — in the fire investigation.
-No arson charges have been filed.
+CRPD says the investigation remains ongoing and no additional details are being released at this time.
 CRFD has not released a damage assessment for either fire and the cause of both fires remains under active investigation.

 How to Help: GoFundMe for the Staff